Escape to the woods!Newbourne Woodland Campsite

 There are two large outside sinks for dirty dishes.
 Picnic tables and benches are available throughout the wood.
 There is also the Elephant Shed, where you can be under cover and sit round the woodburner in the unlikely event of inclement weather!
 There is a large barbecue in the Ele Shed which campers are welcome to use .
 There are three stand pipes for water throughout the wood.
 All water is drinkable.

-Electric points are in the Elephant Shed which you are welcome to use to re-charge your phone, or to blow up inflatable mattresses.
-There is also an electric point next to the mirror in the ladies shower block, so you can bring the hair drier!
+There are no electric hook ups, however there are electric points in the Elephant Shed which you are welcome to use to re-charge your phone, or to blow up inflatable mattresses.
+In the Elephant Shed there is a fridge and freezer for campers to use, and an electric kettle and hairdrier in the ladies shower block.

 There are books to swap and lots of information about local walks and places of interest.
 The Fox Inn is an excellent village pub and restaurant and is about a twenty minute walk away.
 There is a small campsite shop on site selling all the essentials.